CVR Energy (NYSE:CVI) Upgraded by TheStreet to B-

-CVR Energy (NYSE:CVI – Get Rating) was upgraded by analysts at TheStreet from a “c+” rating to a “b-” rating in a report issued on Thursday, TheStreetRatingsTable reports.
+TheStreet upgraded shares of CVR Energy (NYSE:CVI – Get Rating) from a c+ rating to a b- rating in a research note issued to investors on Thursday morning, TheStreetRatingsTable reports.

-A number of other equities research analysts have also commented on CVI.
-StockNews.com upgraded shares of CVR Energy from a “hold” rating to a “buy” rating in a report on Monday, May 9th.
-JPMorgan Chase & Co. raised their price objective on shares of CVR Energy from $26.00 to $32.00 in a report on Tuesday, May 17th.
-Finally, Credit Suisse Group raised their price objective on shares of CVR Energy to $40.00 in a report on Thursday, June 9th.
-Two analysts have rated the stock with a sell rating, three have issued a hold rating and two have given a buy rating to the company’s stock.
-According to MarketBeat.com, the stock presently has a consensus rating of “Hold” and an average target price of $24.50.
+Several other equities research analysts have also recently issued reports on CVI.
+StockNews.com raised shares of CVR Energy from a hold rating to a buy rating in a research note on Monday, May 9th.
+JPMorgan Chase & Co. upped their target price on shares of CVR Energy from $26.00 to $32.00 in a research report on Tuesday, May 17th.
+Finally, Credit Suisse Group boosted their price target on shares of CVR Energy to $40.00 in a research note on Thursday, June 9th.
+Two equities research analysts have rated the stock with a sell rating, three have given a hold rating and two have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company has a consensus rating of Hold and an average price target of $24.50.

 Institutional Investors Weigh In On CVR Energy

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in CVI.
-SIR Capital Management L.P. acquired a new stake in CVR Energy in the 4th quarter valued at $6,370,000.
-Renaissance Technologies LLC grew its position in shares of CVR Energy by 52.2% in the 1st quarter.
-Renaissance Technologies LLC now owns 935,984 shares of the oil and gas company’s stock valued at $23,905,000 after acquiring an additional 321,100 shares during the period.
-CastleKnight Management LP bought a new position in shares of CVR Energy in the 4th quarter valued at about $4,086,000.
-Assenagon Asset Management S.A. bought a new position in shares of CVR Energy in the 4th quarter valued at about $2,605,000.
-Finally, Dimensional Fund Advisors LP grew its position in shares of CVR Energy by 12.8% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 1,272,306 shares of the oil and gas company’s stock valued at $32,489,000 after acquiring an additional 144,338 shares during the period.
-92.69% of the stock is currently owned by institutional investors and hedge funds.
+Large investors have recently modified their holdings of the company.
+BNP Paribas Arbitrage SA boosted its holdings in shares of CVR Energy by 128.9% in the fourth quarter.
+BNP Paribas Arbitrage SA now owns 108,717 shares of the oil and gas company’s stock valued at $1,828,000 after acquiring an additional 61,229 shares during the period.
+Assenagon Asset Management S.A. raised its position in CVR Energy by 8.4% in the first quarter.
+Assenagon Asset Management S.A. now owns 168,066 shares of the oil and gas company’s stock worth $4,292,000 after acquiring an additional 13,073 shares in the last quarter.
+JPMorgan Chase & Co. raised its position in CVR Energy by 3.3% in the fourth quarter.
+JPMorgan Chase & Co. now owns 516,035 shares of the oil and gas company’s stock worth $8,674,000 after acquiring an additional 16,260 shares in the last quarter.
+BTC Capital Management Inc. purchased a new position in CVR Energy in the fourth quarter worth $322,000.
+Finally, Dupont Capital Management Corp increased its position in shares of CVR Energy by 17.0% in the fourth quarter.
+Dupont Capital Management Corp now owns 33,582 shares of the oil and gas company’s stock valued at $565,000 after buying an additional 4,878 shares in the last quarter.
+92.69% of the stock is owned by institutional investors and hedge funds.

 CVR Energy Company Profile